Chart Color Schemes

 An assessment of population growth drivers in Gooburrum reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of the Gooburrum statistical area (Lv2) is around 1,698.
-This figure represents an increase of 180 people since the 2021 Census, which reported a population of 1,518.
-The change was inferred from AreaSearch's examination of the latest ERP data release by the ABS in June 2024 and validation of 51 new addresses since the Census date.
+As of Feb 2026, the estimated population of the suburb of Gooburrum is around 1,698, reflecting an increase of 180 people since the 2021 Census.
+The 2021 Census reported a population of 1,518 people in Gooburrum.
+This growth was inferred from AreaSearch's estimation of the resident population at 1,698 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 51 validated new addresses since the Census date.
 This level of population results in a density ratio of 61 persons per square kilometer.
-The Gooburrum (SA2) experienced an 11.9% growth rate since the 2021 census, exceeding both the SA3 area's 8.7% and the non-metro area's growth rates.
-Interstate migration contributed approximately 64.0% of overall population gains during recent periods in the Gooburrum (SA2).
+Gooburrum's growth rate of 11.9% since the 2021 census exceeded that of both the Rest of Qld (9.1%) and the SA3 area, marking it as a growth leader in the region.
+Interstate migration contributed approximately 64.0% of overall population gains during recent periods for Gooburrum.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population dynamics anticipate lower quartile growth of locations outside capital cities, with the Gooburrum (SA2) expected to grow by 35 persons to 2041, reflecting a decline of 3.2% over the 17 years.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Looking ahead to future population dynamics, lower quartile growth is anticipated for locations outside of capital cities.
+Based on aggregated SA2-level projections, Gooburrum is expected to grow by 36 persons to 2041, reflecting a decline of 3.4% in total over the 17 years.

 Frequently Asked Questions - Population